greenshot/greenshot/_posts/2016-10-18-129rc2-moving-towards-release.markdown

 	* BUG-1991 Greenshot portable (PAF) uses wrong log configuration
 	* BUG-1992 OutputFilePath setting is wrong config used on a different system
 	* BUG-2011 Editor issues when the font is gone or broken
+	* BUG-2043 Fixed an issue which occured after wakeup from sleep
+	* BUG-2059 Reduce the update check interval

 	Added features:
 	* FEATURE-916 Added icon save format (capture will be resized to 16x16, 32x32, 48x48 or 256x256)